ganeti/ganeti/man/gnt-cluster.rst

     The user id is used by ceph to determine the keyring to use for authentication.
 By default the admin keyring is used.

+namespace
+    The rbd namespace this cluster should use.
+By default no namespace is used.

+    Useful for separating RBD consumers and their permissions in combination with user-id above.
+For example multiple Ganeti clusters sharing a single Ceph cluster).

 .. _deadlocks: http://tracker.ceph.com/issues/3076